purecloudlabs/iframe-coordinator/docs/documents/client-setup.md

 [postmessage api](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to meet that need with a consistent message interface.

-You can publish messages to the host application via the {@link client.Client.publish} method.
+You can publish messages to the host application via the [client.Client.publish](../client/classes/Client.md#publish) method.

 ```typescript
 ifcClient.publish({